svobik7/next-roots/README.md

 ### Why generated routes are better than recommended `[lang]` approach?

 The `[lang]` approach works well until you need to boost your SEO.
 While content translations work well with the `[lang]` the URL translations become cumbersome.
-Read more about generated routes in https://dev.to/svobik7/dont-use-dynamic-lang-segment-for-your-i18n-nextjs-routes-1k6j-temp-slug-8759660
+Read more about generated routes in https://dev.to/svobik7/dont-use-dynamic-lang-segment-for-your-i18n-nextjs-routes-3k05

 ### Can I use Router in client?

 While it is not recommended it is still possible.
 In that case the whole schema needs to be send to client as well which increases bundle size.
 Read more about server components https://beta.nextjs.org/docs/rendering/server-and-client-components

+### Changes in I18n files are not propagated

+1. Did you run next-roots?
+If not run it again.
+2. Did you try to remove .next folder?
+Sometimes next.js caches previous schema and you need to delete its cache.